 DO NOT store cooking appliances until cool enough to touch.
 Could lead to a fire and explosion and result in death or serious injury.

 If problems occur with any appliance while traveling, contact the appliance manufacture direct.
 These phone numbers are listed in the appliance manuals.
-Manuals should stay in unit at all times.
+These manuals should stay in coach at all times.